-- "spouse" shall include any person who lives with another person in the same household (and any pecuniary interest of one spouse shall, if known to the other spouse, be deemed to be an interest of that other spouse); - "contract" shall include any proposed contract or other course of dealing - subject to the exceptions set out in this Standing Order, a person shall be treated as having an indirect pecuniary interest in a contract if; - they, or a nominee of theirs, is a member of a company or other body (not being a public body), with which the contract is made, or proposed to be made or which has a direct pecuniary interest in the same, or - they are a partner, associate or employee of any person with whom the contract is made or proposed to be made or who has a direct pecuniary interest in the same. - a person shall not be regarded as having a pecuniary interest in any contract if; - neither they or any person connected with them has any beneficial interest in the securities of a company of which they or such person appears as a member, or
+"spouse" shall include any person who lives with another person in the same household (and any pecuniary interest of one spouse shall, if known to the other spouse, be deemed to be an interest of that other spouse);

+"contract" shall include any proposed contract or other course of dealing;

-- any interest that they or any person connected with them may have in the contract is so remote or insignificant that it cannot reasonably be regarded as likely to influence a Director in relation to consideration of or discussion of or in voting on, any question with respect to that contract, or - those securities of any company in which they (or any person connected with them) has a beneficial interest do not exceed £5,000 in nominal value or one per cent of the total issued share capital of the company or of the relevant class of such capital, whichever is the less.
-Provided however, that where this applies, the person shall nevertheless be obliged to disclose/declare their interest in accordance with SO 8.1b).
+- subject to the exceptions set out in this Standing Order, a person shall be treated as having an indirect pecuniary interest in a contract if: - they, or a nominee of theirs, is a member of a company or other body (not being a public body), with which the contract is made, or to be made or which has a direct pecuniary interest in the same, or - they are a partner, associate or employee of any person with whom the contract is made or to be made or who has a direct pecuniary interest in the same. - a person shall not be regarded as having a pecuniary interest in any contract if: - neither they or any person connected with them has any beneficial interest in the securities of a company of which they or such person appears as a member, or - any interest that they or any person connected with them may have in the contract is so remote or insignificant that it cannot reasonably be regarded as likely to influence them in relation to considering or voting on that contract, or - those securities of any company in which they (or any person connected with them) has a beneficial interest do not exceed £5,000 in nominal value or one per cent of the total issued share capital of the company or of the relevant class of such capital, whichever is the less.
+Provided however, that where this applies, the person shall nevertheless be obliged to disclose/declare their interest in accordance with Standing Order 7.1 b).

-b) Exclusion in proceedings of the Board of Directors
+Exclusion in proceedings of the Trust Board

-Subject to the following provisions of this Standing Order, if the Chairman or a member of the Board of Directors has any pecuniary interest, direct or indirect, in any contract, proposed contract or other matter and is present at a meeting of the Board of Directors at which the contract or other matter is the subject of consideration, they shall at the meeting and as soon as practicable after its commencement disclose the fact and shall not take part in the consideration or discussion of the contract or other matter or vote on any question with respect to it.
+Subject to the following provisions of this Standing Order, if the Chairman or a member of the Trust Board has any pecuniary interest, direct or indirect, in any contract, proposed contract or other matter and is present at a meeting of the Trust Board at which the contract or other matter is the subject of consideration, they shall at the meeting and as soon as practicable after its commencement disclose the fact and shall not take part in the consideration or discussion of the contract or other matter or vote on any question with respect to it.